Did you know we humans used to be completely covered in hair growth?

 Anyone, whether trained or not, can legally operate a laser machine; a scary thought when some of the side effects include burning, pigment changes including hypopigmentation, hyperpigmentation, scarring, and reactivation of herpes viruses.

-Because many of the reactions linked to laser can be minimised, especially with the correct use of wavelength for the person’s skin and hair type and by using a cooling system on the skin.
+Many of the reactions linked to laser can be minimised, especially with the correct use of wavelength for the person’s skin and hair type, and by using a cooling system on the skin.